Dental Assistant Program

 Provide support and assistance under the instruction and supervision of a dentist.

-Clinical duties include helping to manage the dental office, preparing patients for treatment, passing the dentist the proper instruments, polishing teeth, charting patient treatment, exposing and processing dental X-Ray instruments, providing oral hygiene instruction, preparing dental filing material, taking impressions for study purposes or models, and making casts of teeth.
+Clinical duties include helping to manage the dental office, preparing patients for treatment, charting patient treatment, exposing and processing dental X-Ray instruments.
+Providing oral hygiene instruction, preparing dental filling material, taking impressions for study purposes or models, and making casts of teeth are vital elements of training.
 The dental assistant program completion will require approximately one year.

 - Dental Assistant

 Employment of dental assistants is projected to grow 11% from 2020 to 2030.

 The average wage for this career in Florida is $19.79 hourly or $41,170 annually.

 The entire program is 1230 hours.
 Students can earn a certificate at the completion of the following Occupational Completion Points (OCPs):

 |OCP C||Dental Assistant 1|